-USE: lime, wax, paint, plaster, fresco, glaze, cement, fine arts, flour painting.
+Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, flour painting.

-Photo on the left : the pigment is mixed in the badisof plus (limewash ready to use, which you can find in our decorative range) at the rate of 5% or 50 g of pigment per kilo of whitewash.
+Photo on the left : the pigment is mixed in the badisof plus (limewash ready to use which you can find in our decorative range) at the rate of 5% or 50 g of pigment per kilo of whitewash.

-Right picture: the pigment is mixed in the badisof plus 20% pigment or 200 g per kilo of whitewash.
+Photo on the right : the pigment is mixed in the badisof plus at the rate of 20% or 200 g per kilo of whitewash.

 These renderings can be similar for any white base mixed with this pigment.
-However, differences will be possible for the use of paints more or less loaded with titanium dioxide (white pigment), which will give a final color more or less clear.
+However, differences will be possible for the use of paints more or less loaded with titanium dioxide (white pigment), which will give a final color more or less light.

-If you want to lighten a pigment, before coloring a transparent binder (linseed oil, wax, acryling binder, caparol, flour ...), you can mix it with white tiona.
+If you want to lighten a pigment, before coloring a transparent binder (linseed oil, wax, acryling binder, caparol, flour, etc), you can mix it with blanc Tiona 595 (white Tiona).

-Color : mixed with lime, the pigment becomes sweet and fresh anise green
+Color : mixed with lime, the pigment becomes sweet and fresh anise green.

-Made in France
+Made in France.

-Chevreul defined the “vert pomme” as the "bright green”… In fact, this pretty fresh and tender green is reminiscent of spring, wheat grass, fresh peas or Granny Smith apple.
+History : Chevreul defined the "apple green" as the "bright green".
+In fact, this pretty fresh and tender green is reminiscent of spring, wheat grass, fresh peas or Granny Smith apple.
 In the colour spectrum, the "vert pomme" (apple green) is the first tint to shift the vision from warm and toned coulours to neutral and cold colours.